Rutgers Professor Jill Cox elected as a fellow of the American Academy of Nursing

 August 27, 2020

-Jill Cox (PhD, RN, APN-c, CWOCN), a clinical associate professor of nursing at Rutgers University, has been elected as a fellow of the American Academy of Nursing, one of the nursing profession’s highest distinctions.
+Jill Cox (PhD, RN, APN-c, CWOCN), clinical associate professor of nursing at Rutgers School of Nursing, has been elected a fellow of the American Academy of Nursing, one of the nursing profession’s highest distinctions.

 She will be recognized during an induction ceremony at the academy’s annual Transforming Health, Driving Policy Conference, to be held virtually in October.